All Episodes

 Where is that again?

-He said upstate New York, did he say?
+Say upstate New York, did he say?

-Yeah, Lake George, I think he said.
+Yeah, George, I think he said.

 Oh, very nice.

-It always reminds me of in The Big Lebowski when...
+It always reminds me of In the Big Lebowski when...

 He's in the cab and the cab driver's playing the Eagles.

-And he's like, can you turn this off?
+And he's like, Can you turn this off?

 I hate the Eagles.